Right to silence: Hong Kong

 This is similar to the caution given in England and Wales prior to the passage of the Criminal Justice and Public Order Act 1994.

+The Hong Kong Bill of Rights Ordinance states that all persons accused of a crime cannot be compelled to testify against themselves nor admit guilt.

 According to Jessica Wing-kay Chiu (趙穎琦), then a PhD candidate of the University of Hong Kong, the law does not codify the exact procedure for law enforcement to serve a notice to the right to silence.

 India

 The Constitution of India guarantees every person the right against self incrimination under Article 20 (3): "No person accused of any offence shall be compelled to be a witness against himself".

 It is well established that the Right against self incrimination has been granted to the accused by virtue of the pronouncement in the case of Nandini Sathpathy vs P. L. Dani, no one can forcibly extract statements from the accused, who has the right against self incrimination, not only in the court of law but also during interrogation.
 In 2010, the Supreme court found that forced narco-analysis, brain mapping and lie detector tests violate Article 20(3).